mweel1/usa_high_level/USA-Internet/index.md

 To begin to develop these standards we will start with the following use case:

+1. Allow the city to search businesses, and get directions to them.
-1. Allow an artist to post their music on .artist domain name and submit content to the moderation service and media server.
+2. Allow an artist to post their music on .artist domain name and submit content to the moderation service and media server.
-2. Allow the artist to publish their music for discovery to various networks that they choose to allow preview of content.
+3. Allow the artist to publish their music for discovery to various networks that they choose to allow preview of content.
-3. Allow a hotel to purchase their music from the artist via a network.
+4. Allow a restaurant to purchase their music from the artist via a network.
-4. Allow users to press the application zone button and purchase music from a live artists that is playing, or provide a tip.
+5. Allow users to press the application zone button and purchase music from a live artists that is playing, or provide a tip.
-5. Order food from a local restaurant where its delivered via food delivery services.
+6. Order food from a local restaurant where its delivered via food delivery services.
-6. Order food at the restaurant
+7. Order food at the restaurant
-7. Purchase tickets to a show
+8. Purchase tickets to a show

+### System to System Requirements

+Each business or government agency will have an organization directory with a personal profile URL.

+Each employee can be assigned to the storage account(s) of the business with their personal profile URL.

+Anytime something needs to be saved, a business URL and personal Profile URL can be provided from the operating system.

+Business URL’s can be assigned in an operating system as part of the permissions along with a personal profile when setting up.

+Anytime a file is prepared to save on a storage account (business or personal) its confirmed from the personal profile via the socket connection to the profile.

+### Transportation

+All local transportation will have a .transportation domain name.
+They will set a rate for their service per mile, terms along with what cargo they can transport.

+All business could add these as trading partners in their business with a deal in place.

+The delivery services will provide invoices when they do deliveries to business where they will be paid.

+All deliveries must provide a QR code for complaints to the business.